TheLanguageArchive/SchemAnon/README.md

 SchemAnon
 =========

-Schematron validation tool, which extracts the Schematron rules from an XSD and validates one or more input files:
+Schematron validation tool, which does both XSD and Schematron validation of one or more input files:

 $ java -jar target/SchemAnon.jar \<URL to XSD\> \<XML file\>